 Please contact International Student Services to learn more about the OPT application process.

-4. After all forms are reviewed and signed, the student mails the following to USCIS within 30 days:
+4. After all forms are reviewed and signed, you will mail the following to USCIS within 30 days:

 For U.S Postal Service (USPS) deliveries: